Ancilla-train quantum algorithm for simulating non-Markovian open quantum systems: Discussion

-The ATA complements the QGS and SL algorithms above, offering important advantages: (1) The accuracy of the ATA simulation is limited only by the available resources; it can yield the exact steady-state and dynamics of the model in question to arbitrary precision, valid to all orders in the system-bath coupling.
-(2) The ATA involves only a simple, strictly local system-ancilla coupling, and thus does not necessarily require compilation of a quasi-local system-ancilla coupling.
+The ATA complements the QGS and SL algorithms above, offering important advantages: (1) The accuracy of the ATA simulation is limited only by the available resources; it can yield the exact steady-state and dynamics of the simulated microscopic model to arbitrary accuracy.
+(2) The ATA involves only a simple, strictly local system--ancilla coupling, and thus does not necessarily require compilation of a quasi-local system--ancilla coupling.
 (3) The ATA does not require compilation of a quasi-local Lamb shift or generalizations thereof.
 For a given, fixed target accuracy, the additional cost of the ATA is a register ancilla qubits of size scaling linearly with system--bath coupling. {Thus, the ATA offers both a broader range of applicability {\it and} a simpler implementation than the QGS and SL algorithms in cases where the depth of the circuit is the limiting resource.}

-During the preparation of this manuscript, an ancilla-train-like construction appeared in the QGS literature in \cite{hahn2025}.
+During the preparation of this manuscript, ancilla-train-like constructions appeared in the QGS literature in Refs. \cite{lloyd2025_2,lloyd2025quantumthermalstatepreparation,hahn2025}.
 Here, the goal was to simulate a Lindblad process {with} a thermal (Gibbs) state as an approximate steady state.
-Ref.~\cite{hahn2025} provides rigorous performance guarantees for this construction, demonstrating that ancilla-trains are broadly applicable for QGS, where they, moreover, bring the advantage of a strictly local system ancilla coupling.
+Ref.~\cite{lloyd2025_2,lloyd2025quantumthermalstatepreparation,hahn2025} provides rigorous performance guarantees for this construction, demonstrating that ancilla-trains are broadly applicable for QGS, where they, moreover, bring the advantage of a strictly local system ancilla coupling.